Network access

 Share security

 Share security determines how a share enables user access.
-If you need, a share may request user credentials to allow read/write access, or may be publicly available.
+If you need, a share may request user credentials to allow access for read/write operations, read-only, or may be publicly available.

 When you select an existing share on the Shares tab the share settings display.
 Here, you can find a security section that enables you to control access to the share, for each of the protocols you have enabled.